 With only four out of ten children in low- and middle-income countries on track to gain secondary level skills by 2030, and only 88% of children in lower-middle income countries completing primary school, financing quality education is imperative.
-India, a country that contributes to a large portion of these sobering statistics, is home to a quarter of the 260 million children who are out-of-school globally.
+In rural India, nearly three quarters of children in Grade 3 cannot read at grade level.
 To attempt to address this problem, India is beginning to play a leading role in using innovative financing.

 To subscribe or manage your subscriptions to our top event topic lists, please visit our event topics page.